lalmeida32/rpg-dynamic-hud/README.md

 The user will see a landing page that can navigate over static pages like "About" or "Contact us".
 Then, the user can logging in or sign up to enter the application.
 The application is made of rooms, each user can create their own rooms, which make them GMs for that particular rooms.
 When creating a room, an user can choose the character information that can be manipulated by the players, like stat bars and attributes.
 He can also choose which dices players can toss.
-The players can enter the room via an auto-generated code.
-The GM can lock or unlock a room, and can kick/ban players.
+The players can search and enter a room if they have been invited.
+The GM can lock or unlock a room, and can invite players.
 Players can enter rooms using a code, create and update their own character.
 The information of all characters will change in real-time, using WebSockets technology.

-We will save on the server database: the users register information, the rooms information and the user characters for each room information.

 ### Mockups